🔹 🔹 🔹

 Now we needed to focus on the main interface presented to authenticated users.
 The original was a horizontal layout that ran off into infinity as it grew.
 Menu hierarchy did indeed exist, but was lost in a linear progression of tabs.

 Conventional wisdom suggested a vertical alignment.
 Obviously, this would scroll much better, but it also allowed us to display menu groupings and parent-child ordering.
 Making the list collapsible, as well as adding icons only to the parent items, helped to reduce clutter and eye fatigue.
-The bold brand color scheme was used to indicate current menu state (green) and the anticipated user selection (orange).
+The bold brand color scheme was used to indicate current menu state (green) and the anticipated user selection on mouseover (orange).

 🔹 🔹 🔹